ETHZ-RobotX/SuperMegaBot/docs/core-software/installation_core.md

 ```

 ## Running the simulation
-Refer to the [documentation on how to run the software](HowToRunSoftware.md) to learn on how to run the simulation.
+Refer to the documentation called [ HowToRunSoftware](HowToRunSoftware.md) to learn on how to run the simulation.

 ## Hardware related software